 Adult & Teen Classes Spring 2018

 10-week session 6:15-7:15p 7:00-8:00p 8:00-9:00p YOGA STRETCH & RECOVERY (Taoist Style) (6:15-7:15pm) – Drop-in students allowed!
 HIP HOP (7-8pm) – Drop-in students allowed!
 MUSICAL THEATER DANCE (8-9pm) – Drop-in students allowed!
 Erica Nyberg (B) Steve Irwin (A) Steve Irwin (A) LATIN DANCE BASICS – featuring Salsa/Zouk and Bachata (7-8pm) MODERN DANCE – Drop-in students allowed!
 Alissa Stachowski (A) MODERN JAZZ FUSION – Drop-in students allowed!
-David Choate (A) BELLY DANCE BASICS – Drop-in students allowed!
+David Choate (A) BELLY DANCE BASICS – Live drumming on May 3 with Leslie Watkins!
+Drop-in students allowed!
 No classes currently scheduled, Check back later for master classes or workshops.
 None currently scheduled What age & general level are these adult & teen classes for?
 You are at the Adult & Teens class page.
 All these “adult classes” list a recommended level for adults and teens 13+.

 Adult Class Schedule Spring 2018

 – Drop-in students allowed!

 8:00-9:00p MODERN DANCE BASICS 1 – NEW LEVEL & DAY/TIME (8-9pm) – CANCELLED FOR SPRING

 Intermediate & Advanced Level; Advanced Beginners also welcome

 BALLET BASICS 1 & 2: STRETCH & STRENGTHEN – Drop-in students allowed!